 A new two-lane bridge is needed as the existing single lane bridge is no longer suited to today’s higher traffic volumes and the heavier trucks now using this route.
 Traffic signals were introduced several years ago a measure to reduce stress on the wrought iron truss structure, by lowering vehicle speeds over the bridge.

-A new two-lane bridge will be designed and built to handle current and expected traffic volume growth, including heavier trucks; and meet current earthquake standards.
-The historic bridge will still have a role after the new bridge opens, providing a link to the popular Clutha Gold walking and cycling trail.
+A new two-lane bridge will be designed to handle current and expected traffic growth, including heavier trucks; and meet current earthquake standards.
+The historic bridge will remain after the new one opens to provide a link to the popular Clutha Gold walking and cycling trail.

-A modern new bridge on SH8 over the Clutha River at Beaumont, will contribute to one connected land transport system for the Otago region.
-A system that’s safer, more resilient so that people and freight can keep moving, communities connected, and improves access to economic and social opportunities.
+A modern new bridge on SH8 over the Clutha River at Beaumont, will support a transport system for Otago that’s safe, resilient, meets current and future needs, and connects people, products and places.